 Allos Ventures is a venture capital firm based in Carmel, Indiana, that provides early-stage funding to business-to-business software and technology-enabled service companies in the Midwest.
 Founded in 2010, the firm partners with entrepreneurs to help portfolio companies accelerate growth and create value.
 It focuses on U.S. opportunities in software and information technology sectors and typically makes minority stake investments in Midwest-based startups.

-Collina Ventures is a venture capital firm based in Carmel, Indiana, United States, that makes minority investments across seed, early, and later stages in software and technology companies with a focus on Central Indiana.
+Collina Ventures is a venture capital firm based in Carmel, Indiana.
+It makes minority investments in technology companies across seed, early, and later stages, with an emphasis on software and technology sectors in Central Indiana.

 Established in 1985, this organization supports early-stage commercialization and financing for innovative technologies, entrepreneurs, and companies within Virginia.
 It focuses on seed funding and assisting innovators to launch new businesses, create high-paying jobs, and stimulate economic growth across the state.